ghc-proposals/ghc-proposals/proposals/0000-dependent-type-design.rst

   then be drastically simplified and designed to work only in the subset of the language that contains no puns; my hope is then that `#281`_, too, would be accepted.

-* This proposal frequently talks about *ergonomic* dependent types, but it does not define those terms.
-I will not attempt to define them here, because what counts as ergonomic is generally a matter of taste.
-(What counts as dependent types is also surprisingly flexible; some have claimed that Haskell already has dependent types.)
-However, one key component of ergonomics for dependent types is (for me) that users do not need to think about a syntactic difference between types and terms.

-  Haskell will always have (I sure hope) a separation between compile-time computation and runtime computation, and we will always (I sure hope) erase irrelevant compile-time terms.
-(More simply: Haskell has and will keep *type erasure*.
-It's just that the word "type" is becoming harder to pin down, so I have to say "compile-time terms".)
-Yet my hope for dependent types in Haskell should not require a syntactic distinction between types and terms.
-While such a distinction is not wholly incompatible with dependency, I think it would add significant complication and cognitive overhead to understanding dependent types in Haskell.

-* As the specification part suggests, it would be nice to remove type families once we allow ordinary functions to be used in types.
-The design in a proposal adding the ability to use functions in types should therefore address deprecation and removal (over a painstakingly slow timeline) of type families.

 Design of Dependent Types
 -------------------------